malnakli/CarND-Advanced-Lane-Lines/README.md

     2. calculate the radius of curvature for both lines.
     3. call sanity check, which includes the following:
         - `_check_similar_curvature()` function, which check how similar the left and right line, this number can be adjusted by changing the value of the variable  `SIMILARITY_RADIUS_OF_CURVATURE` in line # 9 in `tracking.py`. `70%` was selected
         - `_check_distance_horizontally()` function, which check the distance between left and right line. the distance should be `836` which was calculate manual from one of warped image.
 Also this can be adjustable by changing the `HORIZONTAL_DISTANCE_MATCH`, `97%` was selected
         - `_check_lines_are_parallel()` function, which check how parallel to lines by comparing their slops, this can be adjusted via changing variable `PARALLEL`. `75%` was selected.
+    4.
-    4. A. if all the sanity check return true, then save the lines values.
+        1. if all the sanity check return true, then save the lines values.
-    4. B. if sanity check failed, then call `_adjust_points_for_each_line()` function, it checks which line was changed from the previous frame by comparing the differences of the line fit current frame and previous one. if the change more then the value of the variable `LINE_CHANGED`, then use the previous points for that line.
+        2. if sanity check failed, then call `_adjust_points_for_each_line()` function, it checks which line was changed from the previous frame by comparing the differences of the line fit current frame and previous one. if the change more then the value of the variable `LINE_CHANGED`, then use the previous points for that line.

     5. Lastly, `identify_lane_line()` function draw the detected lines on the image and return.

+> Also Smoothing can be apply: " Each time you get a new high-confidence measurement, you can append it to the list of recent measurements and then take an average over n past measurements to obtain the lane position you want to draw onto the image".
+The `Tracking()` class already saved these values.

 5. After lines have been detected, draw the image back to original image by calling `pipeline.draw_on_original_image()` function.
 6. In the end, draw radius of curvature and position of the vehicle with respect to center to the imaged that return from `pipeline.draw_on_original_image()` function.